 - Scroll down to Component Visibility.

-- Click the mobile-only button.
+- Click the mobile-only icon.

 - Click OK.